soundanalogous/angular-bootstrap-less-seed/README.md

 Simple Angular Bootstrap seed for prototyping.

-Based on yeoman angular generator but stripped down and updated to include the following:
+Based on output from yeoman angular generator but stripped down and updated to include the following:

 - AngularJS
 - Twitter Bootstrap (with LESS)